Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Regents Park's median income among taxpayers is $43,200.
-The average income in the area is $54,882.
-Both figures are lower than national averages.
-Greater Sydney has a median income of $56,994 and an average of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Regents Park's median and average incomes are approximately $48,648 and $61,803 respectively by September 2025.
-Census data reveals individual incomes lag at the 8th percentile with a weekly income of $569.
-Household income performs better at the 30th percentile.
-The $1,500 - 2,999 earnings band captures 29.0% of the community (1,550 individuals), reflecting patterns seen in the region where 30.9% similarly occupy this range.
-Housing affordability pressures are severe with only 79.4% of income remaining, ranking at the 24th percentile.
+The latest postcode level ATO data from AreaSearch for financial year 2022 shows Regents Park SA2's median income among taxpayers is $43,200, with an average of $54,882.
+This is lower than the national average.
+In comparison, Greater Sydney has a median income of $56,994 and an average of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Regents Park SA2 would be approximately $48,648 (median) and $61,803 (average) as of September 2025.
+Census data indicates individual incomes lag at the 8th percentile ($569 weekly), while household income performs better at the 30th percentile.
+The $1,500 - 2,999 earnings band captures 29.0% of the community (1,550 individuals).
+Housing affordability pressures are severe, with only 79.4% of income remaining, ranking at the 23rd percentile.

 Frequently Asked Questions - Income